Skip to content

 Academic Appeals are heard by the Committee on Academic Standing (CAS) which is comprised of four faculty members elected by the entire Marxe faculty and two student representatives as well as staff members.
 Students do not appear before the CAS.

-A Marxe Academic Appeals Form must be submitted along with a written statement and any supporting documentation (e.g. doctor’s notes, hospital records, email correspondence, The appeal form and all supporting documentation in PDF format must be submitted to mspia.advisement@baruch.cuny.edu with the subject line: ACADEMIC APPEAL
+A Marxe Academic Appeals Form must be submitted along with a written statement and any supporting documentation (e.g. doctor’s notes, hospital records, email correspondence, the appeal form and all supporting documentation in PDF format must be submitted to mspia.advisement@baruch.cuny.edu with the subject line: ACADEMIC APPEAL

-Click Here for Appeals Submission Deadlines
+Appeals Submission Deadlines

-Austin W. Marxe School of Public and International Affairs 135 East 22nd Street (Lexington Avenue and 22nd Street) (646) 660-6700
+Austin W. Marxe School of Public and International Affairs 135 East 22nd Street (Lexington Avenue) 646-660-6700

 Facebook Twitter Youtube Instagram LinkedIn